greenwoodents/greenwoodents/source/_posts/webnode.md

 <div id="description" class="description">
 Webnode is Czech company that solves websites for 15 million users worldwide.
 _It was all about designing the best homepage in the world.
-This project was led by [@VitaValka](http://vitavalka.cz) and it was closed competition made in rounds.
-The winner is unknown to us._
+This project was led by [@VitaValka](http://vitavalka.cz) and it was about 5 designers working on the same problem._
 </div>

 ##3rd round
 <img class="lazyload container-page"